mpl-extensions/mpl-interactions/docs/Contributing.md

 ## Thank you to our current team!

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
-Contributors members can be found on mpl_interactions' [README](https://github.com/ianhi/mpl-interactions#contributors-) page.
+Contributors members can be found on `mpl_interactions`' [README](https://github.com/ianhi/mpl-interactions#contributors-) page.